Donders-Institute/bidscoin/docs/preparation.rst

     [..]

 .. note::
    You can store your session data in any of the above data organizations as zipped (``.zip``) or tarzipped (e.g. ``.tar.gz``) archive files.
-BIDScoin `workflow tools <workflow.html>`_ will unpack/unzip those archive files in a temporary folder and will process your session`` data`` from there.
-The BIDScoin tools will run `dicomsort <#dicomsort>`__ in a temporary folder for flat/DICOMDIR data to sort them in seriesfolders.
+BIDScoin `workflow tools <workflow.html>`_ will automatically unpack/unzip those archive files in a temporary folder and then process your session`` data`` from there.
+For flat/DICOMDIR data, BIDScoin tools will automatically run `dicomsort <#dicomsort>`__ in a temporary folder to sort them in seriesfolders.
 BIDScoin tools that work from a temporary folder has the downsde of getting a speed penalty.
-Also note that privacy-sensitive data samples will then be stored in ``[bidsfolder]/code/bidscoin/provenance``.

 .. tip::
-   BIDScoin will skip (linux-style hidden) files and folders starting with a `.` character.
+   BIDScoin will skip (linux-style hidden) files and folders starting with a `.` (dot) character.
 You can use this feature to flexibly omit subjects, sessions or runs from your bids repository, for instance when you restarted a MRI scan because something went wrong with the stimulus presentation and you don't want that data to be converted and enumerated as `run-1`, `run-2`.

 Data management utilities
 -------------------------